appsody/website/content/docs/using-appsody/installing-knative-locally.md

 Click **Install** on the dialog box asking, “Install the Kubernetes Cluster now?” to start the install.
 When it’s complete it will have installed Kubernetes along with the `kubectl` command line tool which `appsody` will use to deploy your applications.

 Next ensure that Kubernetes has enough resources to run your apps by selecting the Docker icon in the Menu bar, click **Preferences** and select the **Advanced** tab.
-Use the sliders to ensure that you have 6 CPUs and 8.0 GiB of memory assigned to Kubernetes and click **Apply & Restart**.
+Use the sliders to ensure that you have **6 CPUs** and **8.0 GiB** of memory assigned to Kubernetes and click **Apply & Restart**.

-You can now use the following commands to install Knative Serving 0.6.0 (currently the latest version) and its Istio dependency using the following commands:
+You can now use the following commands to install Knative Serving 0.7.1 (currently the latest version) and its Istio dependency using the following commands:

 1. Install Istio: